 Is this labradorite treated?

 No detectable treatment.
 Labradorescence is a structural optical effect — it cannot be added by dyeing or heat treatment.
-The gray color of the background is the natural color of the feldspar.
+The grey color of the background is the natural color of the feldspar.
 Statement based on lapidary observation.

 Why do some beads have less labradorescence than others?